va3wam/TWIPe/README.md

 3. Slowly bring the robot to an upright position.

 ## Running the tests
 You may wish to test the robot circuit or test the code that runs on the circuit.
+If you have trouble uploading code to the robot make sure that the GREEN reset button is in the out position.
+Turning the GREEN button on/off can sometimes help as well.

 ### Test the Circuit
 To test the PCB please load [this](https://github.com/va3wam/TWIPeTest) code into your robot and then folllow the test instructions found in that repository.